Our Upper Academy Curriculum

 The impact on our learners is enhanced active learning opportunities, early portfolio successes, strengthened core skills, and differentiated learning opportunities that maximise progress.
 Our students become strong reflective learners that take ownership of their progress.

 Student progress is tracked using Personalised Learning Checklists.
-This allows lessons to continually diagnose the progress students make and provide therapies to support learners in the areas where they need it most.
+This allows lessons to continually diagnose the progress students make and provide interventions to support learners in the areas where they need it most.

 Our enrichment programme is an essential and valuable part of our school day.
 The age appropriate enrichment model supports a ‘Passion for Purpose’ in Key Stage 4 and a ‘Passion for Life’ in Key Stage 5.
 Our enrichment curriculum builds student resilience, self-esteem, sense of belonging and love of learning.
 It provides equity of opportunity, stretch & challenge, employability skills and broad experiences.
 The enrichment curriculum supports our student cultural capital and social mobility.